 - There’s been an affair, but we want to repair our marriage.

 This Valentine’s Couples Retreat is based on 40 years of psychological research by Dr. John Gottman which features the question: What makes masters or disasters of marriage?
+You’ll learn about attachment theory and Emotionally Focused Couple therapy by Dr. Sue Johnson.

 - You will learn communication skills, the backbone of a healthy relationship.